AMICI-dev/AMICI/doc/glossary.rst

     ODE
         Ordinary Differential Equation

-    preequilibration
-        Simulating or solving the dynamical system for the steadystate.

-    presimulation
-        Simulation for a fixed time before the regular simulation.
-Can be used to specify pretreatments.

     PEtab
         `PEtab <https://github.com/PEtab-dev/PEtab>`_ is a format for
         specifying parameter estimation problems.
 It is based on an :term:`SBML` model and tab-separated value files specifying the observation model and experimental conditions.

+    post-equilibration
+        :term:`equilibration` after the main simulation.
+        See also :term:`simulation periods`.

+    pre-equilibration
+        :term:`Equilibration <equilibration>` before the :term:`pre-simulation`
+        or main simulation.
+Pre-equilibration is useful if the system is assumed to be at steady state at the start of some experiment, but the initial state is not known.
+        The model time is reset to its initial time after pre-equilibration.
+        See also :term:`simulation periods`.

+    pre-simulation
+        Simulation for a fixed time before the regular simulation.
+Can be used to specify pretreatments.
+Pre-simulation starts at
+        :math:`t_0 - t_{presim}`.
+Dedicated fixed parameters can be
+        specified for pre-simulation.
+        See also :term:`simulation periods`.

     PySB
         `PySB <http://pysb.org/>`_ is a tool for specifying rule-based systems